 Stages:

-MASLD or NAFLD, Fatty Liver (Steatosis): Fat builds up, but little to no inflammation or liver damage occurs.
+MASLD or NAFLD: Fat builds up in the liver, but little to no inflammation or liver damage occurs.
 At this stage the disease is reversable with diet and exercise.

-Steatohepatitis (MASH or NASH): The liver has fat buildup plus inflammation and damage, which can lead to scarring (fibrosis).
+MASH or NASH: The liver has fat buildup plus inflammation and damage, which can lead to scarring (fibrosis).

 Cirrhosis: Severe scarring from long-term inflammation, leading to liver failure.
 A liver transplant becomes a life-saving necessity.